2014 pledge: more mulch, no spray (inspired by ruth stout)

 Can I count on each of you to count less on packaged “remedies” this year, if you still use any, and to count more on mulch to help your garden grow?

-more help going greener in 2014
+more help going greener

 - My mulch FAQ page, on what makes good mulch and how to use it